taphos/taphos.github.io/_posts/2016-11-09-why-game-developers-are-afraid-of-test-automation.markdown

 image: /assets/article_images/2016-11/gameboy-test.jpg
 ---

 Most video games don't enjoy long-term technical support.
 After game is released it receives a few bugfix patches at best.
 Developers don't deal with mistakes and bad decisions made, as new projects are often started from scratch.
-Recently situation began to change, but are developers ready for it?
+Recently the situation has begun to change, but are developers ready for it?

-With increasing popularity of Free-to-Play games rules have changed.
-F2P games are actually a living services similar to an online banking service.
+With increasing popularity of Free-to-Play games, the rules have changed.
+F2P games are actually living services similar to an online banking service.
 Both require constant updates to meet customer demands, both suffer from similar problems: legacy code, over-engineering, unmanageable code and yes flood of bugs coming with every update.
 I have seen F2P projects collapse purely due to technical issues introduced in later game updates.
 Automated testing is one of the techniques widely used to solve these kind of problems.
-Unfortunately test automation topic is not popular among game developers.
+Unfortunately the topic of test automation is not popular among game developers.
 Though [some](http://yetanothergameprogrammingblog.blogspot.com.ee/2010/06/aaa-automated-testing.html) top game [developers](http://blog.agilegamedevelopment.com/) rise the issue, they mostly stay unheard.

 When we decided to try test automation in our project, we had 3 main organizational questions to solve before starting the work: